German-Texan Heritage Society

 The German-Texan Heritage Society is a nonprofit organization headquartered in Austin, Texas dedicated to preserving the cultural heritage of German Texans and promoting German culture throughout the state.

 History

 The German-Texan Heritage Society was formed in 1978 by members of the annual Society for German-American Studies symposium.
 The organization moved into its current headquarters at the German Free School in downtown Austin in 1991.

 In 2010, the German-Texan Heritage Society was designated a Preserve America Steward by the Advisory Council on Historic Preservation.

 Leadership

-As of 2024, the German-Texan Heritage Society staff, a paid team which coordinates the organization's volunteer efforts, is helmed by executive director Christopher Markley.
-The society's board of directors is led by president Janis Gonser.
+As of 2026, the German-Texan Heritage Society staff, a paid team which coordinates the organization's volunteer efforts, is helmed by Executive Director Christopher Markley.
+The society's board of directors is currently led by President Margo Blevins.

 Activities

 Education

 The German-Texan Heritage Society offers German language instruction for children and adults.

 German International School of Texas

 In 2021, the society opened the German International School of Texas, a German language immersion school serving preschoolers, kindergarteners, and first graders.